 Helping your child learn a foreign language can be quite challenging as a parent, especially if you’re monolingual.
-But thankfully, there are lots of resources available – such as online language tutors – to help you and your student succeed with online language lessons.
+But thankfully, there are lots of resources available – such as online language courses – to help you and your student succeed with online language lessons.

-Benefits of Taking Accredited Online Language Lessons
+Benefits of Taking Accredited Online Language Courses

 You Learn at Your Pace